-The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), is proposing a remedy for the above referenced site.
-The disposal of hazardous wastes at the 75-09 Woodhaven Boulevard site and migration off-site resulted in threats to public health and the environment that were addressed by actions previously taken by the volunteer under the Department's Voluntary Cleanup Program (VCP) at the Home Depot in Woodhaven Blvd. & Metropol VCP site ("Home Depot", Site No. V00095).
+The disposal of hazardous wastes at the 75-09 Woodhaven Boulevard site and subsequent migration off-site resulted in threats to public health and the environment.
+On-site sources of contamination were addressed by actions previously taken by the volunteer under the Department's Voluntary Cleanup Program (VCP) at the Home Depot in Woodhaven Blvd. & Metropol VCP site ("Home Depot", Site No. V00095).
 The volunteer addressed the on-site source area by implementing a remedial program approved the Department.
-The remedial actions undertaken at the VCP site by the volunteer are discussed in Section 6.2.
+The remedial actions undertaken at the VCP site by the volunteer are discussed in Section 3 of this Record of Decision (ROD).

 Based on the implementation of the VCP remedial program on-site, the off-site remedial investigation (RI) determined that the site no longer poses a significant threat to human health or the environment, provided that appropriate institutional controls and engineering controls (ICs/ECs) remain in place.
 The remedial program conducted by the volunteer at the Home Depot site attained and/or is expected to attain the remedial action objectives identified for the site, which are presented in Section 6.5, for the protection of public health and the environment.

-Limited In-Situ Chemical Oxidation (ISCO) treatment with Site Management is the remedy proposed by this Proposed Remedial Action Plan (PRAP) for the site.
-Site management, which will include continued operation of any remedial system installed during the remedial program on-site and the implementation of any prescribed institutional ICs/ECs that have been identified as being part of the proposed remedy for the site.
-This PRAP identifies the remedial program activities previously conducted under the VCP and discusses the basis for limited ISCO treatment for off-site.
+This ROD identifies the remedial program activities previously conducted under the VCP and discusses the basis for the selected remedy for the Home Depot off-site project: Limited In-Situ Chemical Oxidation (ISCO) treatment with Site Management.